Table of Contents

 Frequently Asked Questions

 Question: My landlord insists on maintenance staff coming into my home for trivial things that do not impact my life or the safety of the home.
 I am immunocompromised or vulnerable to COVID-19.
-I am vaccinated but I know that I am still not fully protected against the Delta variant based on the latest CDC information.
+I am vaccinated but I know that I am still not fully protected against new variants of COVID-19 based on the latest CDC information.
 This situation is worsening symptoms of my mental health.
 What can I do?

 Answer: You can likely request an accommodation that they do the work at a later time if the maintenance is not essential.

 Question: My landlord is forcing me to allow prospective renters or buyers to tour my home because my lease is about to end or because the owner wants to sell the property.
-I am vaccinated but I know that I am still not fully protected against the Delta variant based on the latest CDC information.
+I am vaccinated but I know that I am still not fully protected against new variants of COVID-19 based on the latest CDC information.
 This situation is worsening my mental health concerns.
 What can I do in this situation?

 Answer: You can request an accommodation that your landlord put off the showings for a time period or allow a virtual showing of your home instead of allowing people to come in and tour it.

 Question: My landlord has decided to not renew my lease and wants me to move out quickly.
-I am vaccinated but I know that I am still not fully protected against the Delta variant based on the latest CDC information.
+I am vaccinated but I know that I am still not fully protected against new variants of COVID-19 based on the latest CDC information.
 This situation is negatively impacting my mental health.
 What can I do in this situation?

 Answer: You can request an accommodation that your landlord give you extra time to find a new, suitable home, or request that they renew your lease.